 Bring an E-Cig to the Bar!

 So, what’s the best way to handle the urge for a social smoke?
-Well, with a Fling Wide Mini of course!
-White Cloud’s smallest disposable e-cigarette is the perfect e-cig to bring out for a night on the town.
-It’s strong vapor production and various nicotine levels will let you get your “nic-fix” while the rest of the crew is lighting up, without having to break your smoke-free habits.
+How about a Fling?
+White Cloud's Fling disposables are the perfect vapes to bring out for a night on the town.
+They're strong vapor production and various nicotine levels and flavors will let you get your “nic-fix” while the rest of the crew is lighting up, without having to break your smoke-free habits.